Angakkuq: Role in Inuit society

 If these three are not obeyed, then the angakkuq may need to intervene with the offending party in order to avoid harmful consequence to the person or group.
 Breaking these laws or taboos was seen as the cause of misfortune, such as bad weather, accidents, or unsuccessful hunts.
 In order to pinpoint the cause of such misfortune, the angakkuq would undertake a spirit-guided journey outside of their body.
 They would discover the cause of the misfortune on this journey.
 Once they returned from the journey, the angakkuq would question people involved in the situation, and, under the belief that they already knew who was responsible, the people being questioned would often confess.
 This confession alone could be declared the solution to the problem, or acts of penance such as cleaning the urine pots or swapping wives might be necessary.

-The angakkuit of the central Inuit participated in an annual ceremony to appease the mythological figure Sedna, the Sea Woman.
-The Inuit believed that Sedna became angry when her taboos were broken, and the only way to appease her was for an angakkuq to travel in spirit to the underworld where she lived, Adlivun, and smooth out her hair.
-According to myth, this was of great assistance to Sedna because she lacks fingers.
-The angakkuq would then beg or fight with Sedna to ensure that his people would not starve, and the Inuit believed that his pleading and apologies on behalf of his people would allow the animals to return and hunters to be successful.
-After returning from this spirit journey, communities in which the rite was practiced would have communal confessions, and then celebration.
+The angakkuit of the Central Inuit participated in an annual ceremony to appease the mythological figure Sedna, the Sea Woman.
+Traditionally Inuit believed that Sedna became angry when her taboos were broken, and the only way to appease her was for an angakkuq to travel in spirit to the underworld where she lived, Adlivun, and smooth out her hair.
+According to Inuit religion, this was of great assistance to Sedna because she lacks fingers.
+The angakkuq would then beg or fight with Sedna to ensure that his people would not starve, and Inuit believed that his pleading and apologies on behalf of his people would allow the animals to return and hunters to be successful.
+After returning from this spirit journey, communities in which the rite was practised would have communal confessions, and then celebration.